USA

 • One Applicant, One Lottery Entry: The FY 2025 H-1B cap introduces a beneficiary-centric lottery system, preventing duplicate entries and making the process fairer for all applicants.

-• Significant Fee Increases: Registration fees have increased to $215, with additional USCIS fees.
+• Significant Fee Increases: Registration fees have increased from $215 to $100,000, with additional USCIS fees.

 • New Rescheduling Rules and More Slots in India: Applicants can only reschedule visa appointments once for free; further changes require paying again.